 At least the man didn’t talk about closure, although he probably wanted to.
 He looked exhausted, and for the first time I wondered how long he’d been at work.
 At least since Peter died during the night—and probably longer.

 No, Peter couldn’t be dead.
 This couldn’t be happening.
 It was all a terrifying dream.

 A weight seemed to crush my chest.
 “I need a breath of air,” I said.
 “Please help me up.”

 Niklas bent down and put an arm around me.
 “You don’t have to worry, Mom,” he whispered in my ear.
 “He’ll never hurt any of us again.”

 The heartbreaking imprint vanished, leaving me bereft and more than a little confused.
-It seemed Peter Griffin might not have been the perfect husband or father the casual observer believed him to be.
+It seemed Peter Griffin wasn’t the perfect husband or father the casual observer might believe him to be.
 It was clear that at least one of his sons didn’t seem to be mourning his death.

 “You okay?”
 Shannon’s hand gently massaged my neck.